DMT Register

 Her passion for dance and helping individuals with special needs led her to attaining her diploma as a Dance Movement Therapist by working with adults with physical and developmental disabilities online in New Zealand, and children with special needs in an integrated preschool in the United States.
 Her experience working with clients from different countries and cultures shows her level of adaptability to adjust sessions accordingly to clients’ needs.

-Meagan Otu
+Meagan Camara

 Membership Level